CLAIMING A WASHINGTON'S

-All Lottery jackpot, cashpot and Mega Millions second tier prizes of $250,000 must be claimed in person at a Lottery office, as well as any scratch ticket prize of a million or more.
+NOTE: All Lottery prizes of $100,000 must be claimed in person at a Lottery office.
 Due to the claim process involved, please call your nearest Lottery office in advance to make an appointment to claim and receive important information on what identification to bring.

 Like currency or dollar bills, Lottery tickets are 'bearer instruments' in that the holder of the ticket is the owner, unless the ticket is signed.
 By signing the back of your Lottery ticket, you make the ticket officially "yours."
 Only the person whose name matches the signature on the ticket may claim its winnings.